Kai9073/bad-apple-bot/readme.md

-### Note : The code is from NPCat, this repo is just just a version that is easier to install
+### Note : The code is from NPCat, this repo is just a version that is easier to install

 # Introduction
 Hi!
-This is the code for my bad apple bot
+Using this repo you can make a bot to play bad apple in Discord with messages The code is not written by me, I just changed a few lines of the code and made it easier to install with a readme file

 Code from NPCat |
 https://github.com/NPCat/bad-apple-bot